-The study on the performance of selected devices in both loading conditions by developed MAF factor supports the discussion held on the "Effect of Optimal Device Inertial Properties on Subject Metabolics" section on the effect of the mechanical design on the performance of devices and also showed that the performance of the monoarticular exoskeleton was highly affected by the inertial properties of the device.
-Although the mechanical design of a biarticular device can be complicated, its performance under the device inertial properties seems promising in both loading conditions according to the performance of studied cases.
-The studied cases and general Pareto front of the monoarticular device under its inertial characteristics effect show that this type of device needs to be designed thoughtfully to reduce the effect of inertia and mass effect of the device on the metabolic burden of subjects complicating the design procedure, and ignoring the mechanical design results in delivering no assistance to the subject, or increasing their metabolic burden.
+The study on the performance of selected devices in both loading conditions by developed MAF factor supports the discussion in the "Effect of Optimal Device Inertial Properties on Subject Metabolics" section on the effect of mechanical design on the performance of devices and also showed that the performance of the monoarticular exoskeleton was highly affected by the inertial properties of the device.
+Although the mechanical design of a biarticular device can be complicated, its performance under the device inertial properties seems promising in both loading conditions, according to the performance of the studied cases.
+The studied cases and general Pareto front of the monoarticular device under the effect of its inertial characteristics show that this type of device needs to be designed thoughtfully to reduce the effect of inertia and mass effect of the device on the metabolic burden of subjects, complicating the design procedure, and ignoring the mechanical design results in delivering no assistance to the subject, or increasing their metabolic burden.

 Case 3: Biarticular Exoskeleton Performance

-To study how the performance of a biarticular exoskeleton changes by loading subjects with a heavy weight on torso more specifically, we chose two cases in which the biarticular exoskeletons had the same effect on the metabolic rate of subjects in one case, and they had the same power consumption in another case.\\
+To study how the performance of a biarticular exoskeleton changes by loading subjects with a heavy weight on torso more specifically, we chose two cases in which the biarticular exoskeletons had the same effect on the metabolic rate of subjects in one case and had the same power consumption in another case.\\

 \begin{figure*}